Mexican agouti: Economic importance

 Human consumption of the Mexican agouti has significantly increased the species' economic importance.
 Given its high protein content, within its geographic range, this species has become a widely consumed, valuable source of protein.
 Agouti meat is prized for its white, nutrient-rich, and flavourful characteristics, which offer a plentiful supply of calcium and phosphorus while remaining low in caloric content; approximately 120 Kcal per 100 grams of meat.
 While a larger-scale commercialization of agouti meat yields a low market value, the production of this product requires minimal labour, and fattening and breeding procedures have the capacity to be practiced simultaneously to maximize producer profits.
 In certain regions of the world, such as Trinidad and Tobago, agouti meat has become highly appreciated and thought of as a delicacy, which has encouraged the extensive hunting of D. mexicana.
 The Mexican agouti has also been used as a valuable source of skin, leather, and bristles in certain regions.

 While there are many economic benefits of D. mexiciana, this species has also posed some negative economic threats, predominantly as an invasive species.
-In the 1930s, when the Mexican agouti, alongside 2 other agouti species, were brought from Mexico to Sierra de los Organos and Sierra Cristal in Cuba, they were thought to have the potential to compete with the Desmarest's hutia for food and shelter due to niche overlap.
+In the 1930s, when the Mexican agouti, alongside 2 other agouti species, were brought from Mexico to Sierra de los Órganos and Sierra Cristal in Cuba, they were thought to have the potential to compete with the Desmarest's hutia for food and shelter due to niche overlap.
 While they have spread across the western region of Cuba and moved up to areas like San Diego, Soroa, and Guanahacabibes since then, sightings of these invasive species have decreased, and they do not appear to be posing any significant economic or ecological threats at the current moment.

 Conservation status

-While the Mexican agouti was previously deemed as near threatened by the IUCN in 1996, it is now regarded as a critically endangered species.
+While the Mexican agouti was previously deemed as near threatened by the IUCN in 1996, it is now regarded as a vulnerable species.
 Currently, there is a continuous decrease in the number of mature individuals within the rodent's population, driven by continuous habitat loss within their preferred habitat range.
 D. mexicana is confined to a small range of habitats, thus the conversion of suitable lands into agricultural fields and urban use puts this rodent at risk, as it is unable to capitalize off of opportunities and resources outside of the habitat they occupy.
 Hunting threats have also contributed to population declines in the Mexican agouti, as this species has become a popular delicacy within its home range.
 The flesh of the species is an excellent source of nutrients making it hunted by a variety of individuals, including humans, hares, and rabbits.

 While D. mexicana is currently found in select protected areas of Mexico, limited information is available on a species-specific plan for conservation.
 It is believed that further research on the population size, distribution, and trends of the Mexican agouti is still needed to determine the best conservation practices for this individual.